How Color Affects Learning, Eye Fatigue, Productivity And Energy

 Different Shades For Different Levels of Development

 Surprisingly enough, as we age, different shades of color can have different effects on our cognitive process.
-For example, warm bright colors have a complimentary effect on the minds of elementary school aged children.
+For example, warm bright colors have a complementary effect on the minds of elementary school-aged children.
 Conversely, cool hues of the same colors will have a more positive effect on middle and high school students.

-When planning a color scheme it is important to strike the right balance between over stimulated and under stimulated.
-It can be a difficult at first but as time goes on you’ll get a better feel for how you should adjust the color in your classroom.
+When planning a color scheme it is important to strike the right balance between over stimulated and under-stimulated.
+It can be difficult at first but as time goes on you’ll get a better feel for how you should adjust the color in your classroom.

 If you want to play around with different color schemes without committing to painting the walls, experiment with multiple room dividers.
 It just so happens that I know a wonderful place where you can purchase room dividers and I hear they come in a wide variety of colors.